 - Maintain composure when subjected to high stress levels

 In addition to course tuition and fees, there are other expenses associated with this program.
-Click here and carefully review a complete listing of these additional expenses.
+Carefully review a complete listing of these additional expenses for the PCN certificate program.
 Please note that tuition, fees, book expenses, and other program costs are subject to change.

 If you are interested in learning more about tuition payment options and financial assistance, we encourage you to visit Paying for LLCC.